nit-karnataka/OneLiners/README.md

-This is marathi voice bot with droid voice to text api and plugabble library in Marathi.
+This is marathi voice bot with droid voice to text and plugabble library in Marathi.